 Gray's definition of magic emphasizes the dynamic relationship between a person's internal state and the external world.
-This perspective shifts the focus from ritual objects to you's internal engagement.
+This perspective shifts the focus from ritual objects to your internal engagement.
 Understanding this relationship is key to mastering practical magic and aligning your intentions with external outcomes.

 Understanding Gray's Definition of Magic